 At Food24, we’re huge proponents of buying local olive oil.
 It’s the liquid gold that takes food from average to amazing in only a few seconds.
 You only need to think of a fresh Caprese salad or a chunk of crusty bread to get your taste buds going.
 But when it comes to choosing olive oil for your kitchen, it requires a little bit more than simply throwing a pretty bottle into your trolley.

-It’s been widely documented that producers of seemingly ‘high-quality’ Italian oil are tainting it with cheaper, lower quality oil from neighbouring Mediterranean countries.
-This oil then finds its way into our supermarkets (countless months after it’s been bottled) and, because many of us have been led to believe that imported olive oil is the holy grail, we get bamboozled into buying it.
+It’s been widely documented that producers of seemingly ‘high-quality’ Italian oil have been tainting it with cheaper, lower quality oil from neighbouring Mediterranean countries.
+This oil finds its way into our supermarkets (countless months after it’s been bottled) and, because many of us have been led to believe that imported olive oil is the holy grail, we are bamboozled into buying it.

 Here are a few mistakes you might be making when you’re at the shops buying your next bottle of EVOO (extra virgin olive oil).

 1. Thinking that imported oil is always better than local

 Nobody checks the quality of the oil that comes into the country, which means it’s highly likely that the oil inside the bottle isn’t the oil that’s mentioned on the bottle.

 2. Picking a local olive oil that isn’t accredited by the SA Olive Association

 South African olive oils that have a Commitment To Compliance (CTC) sticker on the bottle have all been tested by the SA Olive Association to ensure the oil is extra virgin and free of defects.
 This is your seal of approval!